frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 and in turn get some significant gains in performance, so in consequence also in UX.
 However, I would say that there are some benefits in terms DX involved as well, as we don't need to manage so much state required for data fetching.
-I suppose that we might call it reducing the accidental, technical complexity that was involved due the AJAX/SPA legacy.
+I suppose that we might call it reducing the accidental, technical complexity, which is SPA's (or maybe even: AJAX) inherent consequence.

 I think that for write operations, it's even more about DX, and this is due the new feature called **actions**.
 So with actions we are not using REST as well, but rather we reuse an established technique, which is submittable forms.
 Actually, one doesn't even have to use a form, as actions exist in two flavors — with or without forms — but the big idea of submitting the data to current URL (like with forms) remains.

-One might think now:
+Obviously, one might think now:
 I see no benefit out of it at this point, so why would I even want to abandon my beloved REST endpoints for some ancient pattern?
-Well, imagine that you don't have to expose an endpoint for any modification operation, and that you can simply call a function in client component that will perform necessary calls for you.
+Well, imagine that you don't have to expose an endpoint for any modification operation, and that you can simply call a function in client component, that will perform all necessary network calls for you.
 Yeah, sort of like RPC.
 So this is exactly what actions give you.

 ## Reflections